2025/2026 Fellows

 Academic/Research Interest

-My research interested in understanding the immunologic phenomenon driving damage and repair mechanisms underlying pulmonary fibrosis, both in acute lung injury and interstitial lung disease.
-Clinically, I am interested in ICU Medicine, with a particular focus on outcomes associated with acute lung injury.
+I am interested in understanding the immunologic phenomenon driving damage and repair mechanisms underlying pulmonary fibrosis, both in acute lung injury and in interstitial lung disease.
+Clinically, I am interested ICU medicine, with a particular focus on outcomes associated with acute lung injury.

 Why Colorado?